 HP is very well aware of this concern, and has come up with a simple yet reliable way to help users distinguish original HP Inks and Toners from fake ones.
 The four-step procedure includes: mobile authentication, tamper-evident label check, security seal check, and online validation.
 Here is the guide:

 The first and easiest step is to simply scan the QR code of your HP product.
-Doing so from your smartphone or any camera abled smart device will validate the authenticity of your HP product.
+Doing so from your smartphone or any camera-enabled smart device will validate the authenticity of your HP product.

 Checking the Security Seal